 Indoor plants provide other air-purifying and health benefits for which you don’t need to construct a jungle.
 If a bit of green can make a difference in the air we breathe.
 Why not add a few low-maintenance plants to your home?

-Why does indoor air quality matter?
+Why does Air Purifying Indoor Plants air quality matter?

 According to the Environmental Protection Agency, we spend 90% of our time indoors, whether sleeping, binge-watching Netflix, or working in an office.
 And the time we spend indoors exposes us to pollutants.

-Health Benefits of Indoor Plants
+Health Benefits of Air Purifying Indoor Plants

 With unreasonably large volumes of greenery, indoor plants can enhance air quality without covering your house or office.